mtchllbrrn/mtchllbrrn.github.io/_drafts/houhealth.md

 I happened upon this data on [Houston's Open Data Portal](http://data.ohouston.org) during a local civic hackathon.
 As a Houstonite, there's an unspoken law that I dig good food, so I was excited to check out the health code compliance of my favorite restaurants.
 However, the experience of browsing this ginormous .xlsx was painful (~100,000 records!), to say the least.
 Google Drive could hardly load the entire thing.
 I created HouHealth as a more accessible interface to this data for the everyday user.

 ###Overview
-The brunt of the work behind HouHealth involves massaging the datasets into appropriate Rails models.
+The brunt of the work behind HouHealth is munging the datasets into appropriate Rails models.
 The .xlsx is presented in a per-violation manner: Each row of the .xlsx represents a distinct violation.
 Each violation includes the restaurant's account number, name, inspection date, and a description of the violation (plus a few other fields that aren't as relevant to our needs).
 In Rails terms, it makes the most sense to organize this data into a Restaurants model and a Violations model.
 That is, each Restaurant `has_many` Violations, and each Violation `belongs_to` a Restaurant.
 This allows us to easily search for a restaurant of interest and to retrieve all of the violations associated with that restaurant.

 The first step of the process is to convert the .xlsx into a more friendly format.
 CSV to the rescue!
 It's plain text, perfect for parsing into something more useful.
 I used a combination of [Zamzar](http://www.zamzar.com/convert/xlsx-to-csv/) and [Guerilla Mail](http://guerillamail.com) to convert the dataset without giving up any email information.
 That might seem roundabout, but I prefer not to download one-off programs (like a file converter) if I can help it.